...

 Customer Support and Turnaround Times

-Email append isn’t always instant, since some lists need cleanup or manual review.
-A reliable provider will be upfront about how long the job will take and will be easy to reach if something needs fixing or you have questions.
+Email append is not always instant because some lists need cleanup or review.
+A reliable provider will be clear about timing and easy to contact if you have questions.

 Why Choose The Data Group as Your Email Append Partner